ItsLhuis/Looma/README.md

 - **🔒 Privacy-First**: Your data stays yours with local-first architecture
 - **⚡ Proactive Assistance**: Anticipates needs without overwhelming you
 - **🎯 Ultimate Simplicity**: Powerful features with minimal complexity
-- **🔄 Seamless Flow**: Natural progression from notes to tasks to events

 ## Technical Approach